We Are Here To Help You

-II.
 The student of doctoral studies

 A graduate in a Master study programme who was admitted on the basis of the entrance procedure.

 Doctoral studies are provided in the full-time

 or combined form.
 Students in doctoral study programmes are students of the

 respective faculties where the study programme is taken.
 Students in doctoral

 study programmes are members of the academic community; their rights and duties

 are regulated by the respective provisions of the Act on Schools of Higher

 Education, the Statute of Charles University, statutes of the faculties and

 The applicant becomes a student at the moment of

 enrolment at the respective faculty.
 The student will be given a Study Record

 The student is guided by the Supervising Tutor, who is appointed by the dean of the faculty from among prominent specialists in the given field at the proposal by the Field Board; the appointment is subject to the Supervising Tutor’s written consent to perform this function and the consent of the principal of the training institution where the Supervising Tutor’s workplace is.